judka-uriel/uriel-book/uriel_en.md

 representatives on Earth.
 Even unbelievers and atheists subconsciously harbor the thought of Jewish connection to G‑d, and therefore blame them for their own misfortunes.
-But they must realize that often the source of problems is the satan, as was shown in the story of Iyov.
+But they must realize that often the source of problems is the satan.
 Therefore everyone must strive to suppress the influence of the satan.

 - National grievances.
 For example, the Nazis appealed to the terms of the [Treaty of Versailles](https://en.wikipedia.org/wiki/Treaty_of_Versailles),